uct-cbio/bacterial_variant_calling/README.md

 ## Sample file
-To allow for both local reads and reads from the [SRA](https://www.ncbi.nlm.nih.gov/sra) to be used, the pipeline has the ability to pull reads from the SRA based on the accession number (eg, SRR7505567).
+To allow for both local reads and reads from the [SRA](https://www.ncbi.nlm.nih.gov/sra) to be used, the pipeline has the ability to pull reads from the SRA based on the accession number (eg, SRR5989977).

+The 'number' column must contain a unique value.

 number | origin | replicate | isolate | R1 | R2
 ------------ | ------------- | ------------- | ------------- | ------------- | -------------